 4) Reach a New Audience on a New Social Media Channel

-This is the perfect time to test different social media channels and features to be a part of your marketing strategy.
-You can connect with your regulars and reach potential customers through experimentation of other social media channels.
-In order to stay relevant to the restaurant industry, you need to embrace new channels like TikTok, among others.
+This is the perfect time to test different social media channels and features to be a part of your marketing strategies.
+You can connect with your regulars and reach potential customers through experimentation with other social media channels.
+In order to stay relevant to the restaurant industry, you need to embrace new platforms like TikTok, among others.

 With TikTok for example, many users have actually been creating their own recipe videos.
 This could be the best place to try and reach a new audience.

 Even so, don’t forget to stay active on other popular social media channels.

 While people may not be going to restaurants and walking in like they used to, they are Googling and possibly finding you on food delivery apps.
 For this reason, you need to take some time to optimize your online presence and ensure that your social media channels are consistent so that when consumers look you up and they can find you.
 Since dining restrictions have been lifted and people are looking up places to eat, these delivery apps help your visibility.

 You can also set up a “Google My Business” profile.
 It is free, easy to use, and allows you to manage your online presence across Google, including Search and Maps.
 Along with your business profile, you should also be updating your website.
 The questions that you need to ask yourself when you are updating your website are:

 - Is all the information up to date?